 "May I ask," started Kaden as he strolled down the aisle, hands in his pockets.
-"Why my name was called last?"
+"Why was my name called last?"

 "I'm more than willing."